 The WVC Community Grant and Viking Promise provide 2022 high school graduates two years of free tuition and fees, plus additional funds that can be used for textbooks, transportation, or other expenses.

-Scroll down to review the full list of eligibility requirements that must be completed, including attending an orientation, meeting with a counselor, attending convocation and enrolling in 12 units.
+Scroll down to review the full list of eligibility requirements that must be completed, including attending an orientation, submitting a FAFSA/Dream Act Application (with West Valley College in the list of colleges), meeting with a counselor and enrolling in 12 units.

 *Amount may vary depending on state funding.

-Students must be 2021 high school graduates from a California public, private, home school program, or equivalent.
+Community Grant recipients must be 2022 high school graduates from a California public, private, home school program, or equivalent.